raf1n/re-cell-client/README.md

 # Project Info

 Name: Re Cell.\
 Description: An exclusive phone reselling website.
 There are several categories with several products.
-Sellers and buyers can have their own role and sell and buy products. \
+Sellers and buyers can have their own role to sell and buy products. \
 Technology used:

 1. Frontend: